thomasclarke/raspi/README.md

 ` import sys ` <br>
 ` sys.path.insert(0, '../') `<br>
 ` import raspi as p` <br>
-Otherwise I could duplicate the `raspi.py` file into the directory.
+This allows me to import the module from the parent directory.<br> Otherwise I could duplicate the `raspi.py` file into the directory.